 17. No one’s been executed for a crime since 1846

 Okay not one of the most fun facts about Portugal, but an interesting one nonetheless.
 Capital punishment wasn’t carried out at all from 1846 and was finally outlawed in 1867.

 In fact, Portugal was the first country to abolish life imprisonment, too (1884).
 Today, the maximum number of years anyone can spend in prison is 25 years.
 Progressive or what?

 18. Another thing Portugal is laid back about?
 Drugs

-In 2001, Portugal decriminalized the recreational use of all “common drugs” – these include cannabis, cocaine, LSD, and heroin.
+In 2001, Portugal decriminalized the recreational use of all “common drugs, ” including cannabis, cocaine, LSD, and heroin.
 Possession of these is not illegal.
-However, if you’re found to be in possession of more than ten days’ worth, then you might get some jail time.
+However, if you’re found to possess more than ten days’ worth, you might get jail time.
 You’ll also get offered rehab.

 19. Millions of pilgrims journey to Fatima in Portugal each year

 This is one of the most interesting facts about Portugal on this list!
 This Catholic pilgrimage is big news in Portugal.
 The numbers of pilgrims run from around six to eight million every year.
 The story goes that three shepherds (already fits the bill) allegedly spotted the Virgin Mary in their fields in 1917.